-Resources in this section include those relating to the administration of estates, probate and drafting of wills.
+Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 A. Advance Medical Directive